 The NinjaFirewall plugin is another with excellent coverage for WordPress.
-It comes equipped to handle the heavy issues, such as file monitoring and real-time detection.
+It comes equipped to handle heavy issues, such as file monitoring and real-time detection.

 14. SAR One Click Security

 When you need something to block attacks and bots, the SAR One Click Security plugin may be a good choice.
-It will block public access to specific sensitive files, prevent XST attacks, block direct access to certain PHP files and even prevent sensitive TXT files form being read.
+It will block public access to specific sensitive files, prevent XST attacks, block direct access to certain PHP files and even prevent sensitive TXT files from being read.

 SAR will also remove version information from headers which may reduce attacks from hackers looking for older components.
 More importantly, there are no settings to configure.

 From the developers of Smush and Hummingbird, the Defender plugin adds incredible security to your WordPress site from talented programmers.
-It provides cross-site scripting prevention, login lockouts, disabling the file editor and much more.
+It provides cross-site scripting prevention, login lockouts, disabling the file editor, and much more.

 One of the things I like about Defender is two-factor authentication.
 To protect your site, you can use passwords and mobile app verification codes.
 In reality, this is becoming a common practice on the Internet.

 Of course, another approach you can use is adding reCAPTCHA.
 The plugin fully supports this, and you can add it to your site’s login and registration areas.